vairafiq/table-creator/readme.txt

 👉 Fast Updates: We update our plugin with new features very often and fix any bug very fast.
 So, your site is always fast and safe.
 🎉 And many more features.

+🔥 **[Theme Pack](https://exlac.com/product/tablegen-themes/)*:** Beautify your data table with professional themes.
+This pack comes with 8 different and buitiful view and many more customizations.
+🔥 **[Google Sheet Integration](https://exlac.com/product/tablegen-google-sheet-integration/)*:** Import big data directly form Google Sheet within a minute and no more complexity.
+>*Requires Additional Purchase

 So, why do you not give this plugin a try and see yourself how this plugin can make your life easier when you are in need of creating a powerful data table or just a general table.

 == Installation ==